brabanod/AuthNavigation/README.md

 AuthNavigation is an iOS library, that organizes the login process in your app, making it easy to implement auto-login.
 AuthNavigation automatically checks if your user needs to login or not and presents the correct screens based on the result.

-AuthNavigation can also organize loading screen, e.g. if you need to make server requests.

 You can setup AuthNavigation on one or more `UIViewController`'s, it can authenticate the whole screen or just parts of it.

-AuthNavigation is not a replacement for `UINavigationController`, in fact you can use both side by side.

 <br></br>
 <p align="center">